DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 ## Where will my placements take place?

 Your training provider will usually select placement schools for you.
-They will contact you and discuss your situation to help them select a location that you can travel to.
+They will contact you and discuss your situation to help them select the most appropriate locations.
+They'll take into consideration your course, subject, commute and personal circumstance.

 Where you complete your classroom placements will also depend on whether you've chosen a primary or secondary teacher training course.